The 20 Best Polydactyly Doctors Near Me in Baltimore, MD

 Accepting New Patients

-Sofia Saenz-Ayala is a Medical Genetics specialist and a Pediatrics provider in Baltimore, Maryland.
+Sofia Saenz-Ayala is a Medical Genetics specialist and a Pediatrics provider practicing medicine in Baltimore, Maryland.
 Dr. Saenz-Ayala is rated as an Experienced provider by MediFind in the treatment of Polydactyly.
-Her top areas of expertise are Musculocontractural Ehlers-Danlos Syndrome (mcEDS), Ehlers-Danlos Syndrome (EDS), Carnitine Palmitoyltransferase 1 Deficiency, and Carnitine Palmitoyltransferase 2 Deficiency.
+She is also highly rated in 5 other conditions, according to our data.
+Her clinical expertise encompasses Musculocontractural Ehlers-Danlos Syndrome (mcEDS), Ehlers-Danlos Syndrome (EDS), Carnitine Palmitoyltransferase 1 Deficiency, and Carnitine Palmitoyltransferase 2 Deficiency.
 Dr. Saenz-Ayala is currently accepting new patients.

 Experienced in Polydactyly